Property (Digital Assets Etc.) Bill: factsheet

 Overview

-This short bill clarifies that certain digital assets, such as crypto-tokens, can be recognised as property, even if they do not fit into the 2 traditional categories of personal property in English and Welsh law.
+This short Bill clarifies that certain digital assets, such as crypto-tokens, can be recognised as property, even if they do not fit into the two traditional categories of personal property recognised by the law.
+The Bill extends to England and Wales, and Northern Ireland.

 This will help provide certainty and protection for people and businesses who own and transact with these assets.

-The bill confirms that certain digital assets – such as crypto tokens – can attract property rights even if they do not fit into the 2 traditional categories of personal property in English and Welsh law (please see details in the policy context section below).
+The Bill confirms that certain digital assets – such as crypto tokens – can attract property rights even if they do not fit into the two traditional categories of personal property recognised by the law (please see details in the policy context section below).

-This bill deliberately does not state what digital assets fall within a “third category” of personal property rights or how the law will treat them.
+This Bill deliberately does not state what digital assets fall within any further category of personal property rights or how the law will treat them.
 Instead, these details will be developed by the courts, who can deal with issues on a case-by-case basis.
 This is preferable to setting out firm rules in legislation, which would be less able to respond flexibly to new circumstances and technological developments.
 Personal property law has always been developed by the courts through our common law rather than in legislation.
-The bill supports this established approach.
+The Bill supports this established approach.

-3. Ensuring that the jurisdiction of English law continues to be an attractive place to deal with and litigate in respect to crypto-assets and other “third category” things.
-It is in line with international approaches and other jurisdictions including Singapore, New Zealand, the United States, the Dubai International Financial Centre and the UNIDROIT Principles on Digital Assets.
+- Ensuring that the jurisdiction of English and Welsh and Northern Irish law continues to be an attractive place to deal with and litigate in respect to crypto-assets and other “third category” things.

-Traditionally, the law of personal property in England and Wales has been split into 2 categories:
+Traditionally, the law of personal property in England and Wales (and in Northern Ireland) has been split into two categories:

 Certain digital assets, particularly crypto-tokens, display the characteristics of property under the common law.
 For example, the technology used to create crypto-tokens means that they cannot be duplicated or “double spent”, which makes them different from other data.
 However, they do not easily fit into either traditional category of personal property.
 Because they cannot be physically possessed, they do not fall into the category of things in possession.
 However, they also cannot be things in action because their existence is not dependent upon their recognition by a legal system and claims made in relation to them.